Richpong212/Production-Grade-Multi-Tier-AWS-Platform-with-CloudFormation/README.md

 It creates the network, security, load balancer, compute, database, secrets, and monitoring layers as separate nested stacks.
 The goal is to keep the setup easy to follow, easy to update, and close to real-world infrastructure.

+It also includes a GitHub Actions CI/CD workflow that validates templates on pull requests, deploys `dev` automatically from `main`, and supports manual deploy or destroy runs for `dev` and `prod`.

 ## What This Project Builds

 - A VPC with public and private subnets across two Availability Zones